 USDOT's Transportation Leaders Against Human Trafficking (TLAHT) Awareness Campaign aims to educate and empower travelers and employees across all modes of transportation to recognize and report suspected instances of human trafficking.

-Posters and graphics are tailored for use in airplanes and airports, buses and bus stations, trains and rail stations, rest areas and travel centers, ports, and other places where human trafficking may occur.
+Bilingual multimodal signs, modal posters, pocket cards, modal graphics, visor cards, and social media graphics are tailored for use in airplanes and airports, buses and bus stations, trains and rail stations, rest areas and travel centers, ports, and other places where human trafficking may occur.
+Campaign materials include a QR code that links to the TLAHT awareness campaign page with mode-specific indicators and reporting methods.